Trodd/1v1-Echo-Combat-Bot/README.md

 # 🏆 1v1-Echo-Combat-Bot

 A Discord bot for managing 1v1 round-robin drafts, match threads, and win/loss leaderboards — perfect for leagues, tournaments, or competitive communities.
+It technically can be used for any type of 1v1 best of 3 type of round-robin mode, but was mainly built for Echo Combat.

 ## 🔧 Features